Liberals Love The Trump-Charlottesville Lie

 Listen to the show:

 It’s amazing how liberal lies become media truths.
-The “legend” that President Trump called neo-Nazis and white supremacist “good people” has been around for a year and a half.
-Even though all media outlets have the video of the President saying, “I’m not talking about the neo-Nazis and the white nationalist, because they should be condemned totally,” and they’ve ignored it.
+The “legend” that Trump called neo-Nazis and white supremacist “good people” has been around for a year-and-a-half, even though all media outlets have the video of the president saying, “I’m not talking about the neo-Nazis and the white nationalists, because they should be condemned totally.

-Congresswoman Rashida Tlaib had an odd reaction to the 9/11 terrorist attacks – she feared her fellow Americans.
-Yes, she really said that and we have the tape.
+Michigan Democratic Rep. Rashida Tlaib had an odd reaction to the Sept.
+11, 2001, terrorist attacks: she feared for her fellow Americans.
+Yes, she really said that, and we have the tape.

-Democratic Party hopeful Kamala Harris wants to end “right to work,” the ability of people to choose whether they join a union or not.
+Democratic 2020 hopeful Kamala Harris wants to end “right to work” — the ability for people to choose whether they join a union or not.
 Democrats are in favor of choice on abortion and literally nowhere else.
 We dive into it.

 Plus, a quick “Avengers: Endgame” review.
 Don’t miss today’s show.